thegenemyers/DFA-SPEC/DAS-spec.md

 distinct from a segment ID, *unless* you plan to refer to it in a P-line (see below).
 This allows you to use something short like a single *-sign as the id when it is not needed.

-A CIGAR string (or trace) describing the alignment is optional, but one must give the intervals that are aligned as a pair of positions where a position can have the special value ^ denoting the beginning of the segment, or the special value $ denoting the end of the segment.
-An edge may optionally be given a unique ID in the case that a user needs to explicitly refer to it in a group line (see below).
-This is specified by optionally giving the ID prefixed with an @-sign at the start of the line.
+One then gives the intervals of each segment that align, each as a pair of *positions*.
+A position is either an integer or the special symbol $ optionally followed immediately by an integer.
+If an integer, the position is the distance from the left end of the segment, if $, the right end of the sequence, and if $ followed by an integer, the distance from the right end of the sequence.
+This ability to define a 0-based position from either end of a segment allows one to conveniently address end-relative positions without knowing the length of the segments.
+Note carefully, that the segment and fragment intervals in an F-line are also positions.

+A field for a CIGAR string or trace describing the alignment is last, but may be absent by giving a *.
+One gives CIGAR string to describe an exact alignment relationship between the two segments.
+A trace string by contrast is given when simply wants an accelerated method for computing an alignment between the two intervals.
+If a * is given as the alignment note that it is still possible to compute the implied alignment by brute force.

 The DAS concept of edge generalizes the link and containment lines of GFA.
-For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a DAS edge where end1 = $ and beg2 = ^ or beg1 = ^ and end2 = $.
-A GFA containment is modeled by the case where beg2 = ^ and end2 = $ or beg1 = ^ and end1 = $.
+For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a DAS edge where end1 = $ and beg2 = 0 or beg1 = 0 and end2 = $.
+A GFA containment is modeled by the case where beg2 = 0 and end2 = $ or beg1 = 0 and end1 = $.
 The figure
 below illustrates:

 ![Fig. 1](DAS.Fig1.png)